-District of Columbia theft charges involve wrongfully obtaining or using the property of another with intent to deprive the other of a right to the property or to take the property for his or her use.
+District of Columbia theft charges involves wrongfully obtaining or using the property of another with intent to deprive the other of a right to the property or to take the property for his or her use.
 To “wrongfully obtain” simply means that you did not have permission to take the property.
 According to the statute, theft occurs if the suspect: deprives the victim of his or her legal right to the property (or to benefit from the property, such as income it generates or would generate if it was sold), or appropriate (take or make use of the property without legal authority or right) the victim’s property for the offender’s own use; or that of a third person.
 If you have questions about how the law might apply to your case, you can call a DC theft lawyer for a free consultation.
+Our criminal defense attorneys could help you prepare your case.

 Theft charges can result in situations where someone is accused of: